-With climate change at the forefront, many families are looking to invest in travel experiences that are not only sustainable but are also regenerative.
+With climate change at the forefront, many families are looking to invest in travel experiences that are not only sustainable but also regenerative.
 Siwash Lake Wilderness Resort is a small and private resort suited to those who are committed to sustainable, regenerative and impactful life-enriching experiences.
 A luxury wilderness resort where horses, adventure, and ecology are all intertwined and guests get to experience authentic, off-the-beaten-path rugged adventures.
 Siwash Lake Wilderness Resort recently survived a massive wildfire and their oasis now showcases the resiliency as the ecosystem starts to regenerate.
 “We are here to show how we can thrive amid an uncertain future within a powerful, ever-changing landscape — helping to cultivate environmental & cultural connection in others.”
 To learn more about Siwash Lake Wilderness Resort, visit their website here.

 12. Run Wild at Wild Skies Resort, River Hills, Manitoba

-Ten acres of unscheduled play awaits you at Wild Skies Resort, Manitoba’s first luxury glamping experience.
+Ten acres of unscheduled play await you at Wild Skies Resort, Manitoba’s first luxury glamping experience.
 This family-owned paradise resort is situated on the Whitemouth River and brings you the magic of the outdoors, creating deeper connections with each other and the place you call home during your stay.
-Whether it’s marvelling in the morning frost, staring at a shooting star, being mesmerized by the ripples in the water, or losing track of time around a campfire, Wild Skies resort evoke your inner child and provides you with a place to let that child out to play.
+Whether it’s marvelling in the morning frost, staring at a shooting star, being mesmerized by the ripples in the water, or losing track of time around a campfire, Wild Skies resort evokes your inner child and provides you with a place to let that child out to play.

 When you’re ready to settle down for the night families will love cuddling into the geo-domes next to the Whitemouth River.
-These perfect 4 person glamping pods combine the luxury of luscious linens, skylight to watch the stars, kitchenette, private showers, wood stove and solar fan to keep you cozy all night long.
-In the mornings, you can wake up and check out the panoramic view overlooking the river, start your day with a family campfire and breakfast on the patio.
+These perfect 4 person glamping pods combine the luxury of luscious linens, a skylight to watch the stars, a kitchenette, private showers, a wood stove and a solar fan to keep you cozy all night long.
+In the mornings, you can wake up and check out the panoramic view overlooking the river, and start your day with a family campfire and breakfast on the patio.
 To learn more about how to book your luxury wild retreat visit the Wild Skies Resort website.

 13. Embrace Prairie Life at Bin There Campground, Moose Jaw, Saskatchewan

 Does it get any more authentic than staying in a converted grain bin cabin in the middle of Saskatchewan?
-These transformed bins are the vision of retired farmers, who now welcome guests to their farm, using the land in a whole new way.
+These transformed bins are the vision of retired farmers, who now welcome guests to their farms, using the land in a whole new way.
 These two-story cabins are equipped with skylights, two queen beds, and even heat and air conditioning, putting your comfort a priority while giving you the full life on the prairie experience.